mrkkrp/markkarpov.com/tutorial/exceptions.md

   putMVar m x'             -- (3)
 ```

-This is a bit better in the sense that asynchronous exceptions can not
+This is a bit better in the sense that asynchronous exceptions can no longer
 strike between (1) and (2), (2) and (3), but they still can happen on the
 line (2), while `f x` is being evaluated.